 Increase Your Green Card Approval Chances with VisaNation

-You may be eligible to apply for a U.S. green card if you have been living in the U.S. as an asylee or refugee for the past one year.
+You may be eligible to apply for a U.S. green card if you have been living in the U.S. as an asylee or refugee for the past year.
 You may also be qualified to apply for a green card if you currently have either a T or U nonimmigrant visa.

 The diversity program has up to 55,000 immigrant visas available annually for foreign nationals whose countries have low rates of permanent residency applications to the United States.

 This lottery, as its name implies, mostly depends on luck, which may limit your chances of being chosen.
-And if you are lucky enough to win, you will need to undergo a series of processes which may take years before you can eventually become a permanent resident.
+And if you are lucky enough to win, you will need to undergo a series of processes that may take years before you can eventually become a permanent resident.
 It also requires that you have the education and job qualifications for the program.

 Regardless of the rigor, however, it remains a good option, especially if you do not qualify for the other visa categories.
 Every year, many foreign nationals who are already living in the U.S. leverage this option to adjust from a nonimmigrant status to permanent resident, and many who apply from outside the U.S. can also take advantage of the diversity lottery.